Mandarin Legal Translation for Litigation Involving Chinese Corporations

 As evidenced above, a variety of difficulties can ensue when taking depositions of foreign witnesses in Hong Kong and other international venues.
 Attorneys should be mindful of the challenges of foreign depositions and utilize only experienced, certified legal interpreters for complex litigation matters.
 Failure to carefully plan for and anticipate the challenges of foreign depositions can result in costly and prolonged discovery, as in the case above.

-All Language Alliance, Inc. supplies experienced Mandarin Chinese depo interpreters, Cantonese deposition interpreters, and delivers certified legal document translation services from English to Simplified Chinese and from English to Traditional Chinese for China litigation.
+All Language Alliance, Inc. supplies experienced onsite in-person Mandarin Chinese deposition interpreters, Mandarin remote deposition interpreters for virtual depositions via Zoom, Cantonese deposition interpreters, Chinese Mandarin translators, and delivers certified legal document translation services from English to Simplified Chinese and from English to Traditional Chinese for China litigation.
+Contact out legal translation service to translate English to Chinese and to hire a Mandarin translator for a federal court deposition via Zoom, or to request a deposition interpreter in a rare Chinese dialect or a regional language.

 The case is In Re: Chinese-Manufactured Drywall Products Liability Litigation, Civil Action No. 09-02047 decided on April 27, 2017 in the United States District Court for the Eastern District of Louisiana.